beginner pull up routine

 Inverted Rows

-Here is how to perform a perfect inverted row:
+How to perform an inverted row:

 Dumbbell Rows